23005529/EIGENVALUES-AND-EIGENVECTORS/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## ALGORITHM :
-### Step 1 : Import the numpy module to use the built-in function for calculation.
+### Step 1 :
+Import the numpy module to use the built-in function for calculation.
-### Step 2 : Prepare the lists from linear equation and assign in np.array().
+### Step 2 :
+Prepare the lists from linear equation and assign in np.array().
-### Step 3 : Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3 :
+Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
-### Step 4 : End the Program.
+### Step 4 :
+End the Program.

 ## PROGRAM :
 ```
 #Program to find the eigen values and eigen vectors.
-#Developed by: ALIYA SHEEMA N
+#Developed by: ALIYA SHEEMA
 #RegisterNumber: 23005529

 import numpy as np